sfigg/commercialization-public/service/iot/managing-iot-device-update.md

 >[!NOTE]
 >Starting with Windows 10 version 1703, IoT Core Pro is discontinued and update control is enabled in IoT Core.
 WSUS support is also removed.

-## Managing updates using Device Management
+## Using Device Management

 Device Management Policy can be set using either the Windows Imaging and Configuration Designer (ICD) tool or a mobile device management (MDM) service.
 See [Mobile Device Management](https://docs.microsoft.com/windows/client-management/mdm/index) for more detail about device management protocols.

 The Windows Imaging and Configuration Designer (ICD) tool creates a provisioning package that can be included in the image.
 See [add provisioning package](https://docs.microsoft.com/windows-hardware/manufacture/iot/add-a-provisioning-package-to-an-image) for the detailed steps.

 ### AllowAutoUpdate to turn updates on or off